SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions.md

 manner so as to carry out as nearly as possible the parties’ original intent.

-7. *Counterparts.* The Contrct may be executed siimultaneously in several counterparts, each of which shall be deemed an original but which together shall constitute one and the same instrument.
+7. *Counterparts.* The Contract may be executed simultaneously in several counterparts, each of which shall be deemed an original but which together shall constitute one and the same instrument.

 8. *Entire Contract*.
 These Terms and Conditions, inclusive of the SSP to which they are inextricably linked, constitute the entire agreement between the parties